Enhancing Cloud Network Resilience via a Robust LLM-Empowered Multi-Agent Reinforcement Learning Framework: Experiments

 \begin{itemize} \item \textbf{Scale and Structure:} Mirroring the dataset's infrastructure, the experimental network comprises 450 nodes divided into 6 subnets (5 departments and a server room).
 The node count in each subnet corresponds to the actual device distribution of the respective departments. \item \textbf{Network Exposure:} Gateway nodes and inter-subnet topology are configured according to the dataset's connection and isolation policies, aligning east-west traffic with real segmentation requirements.
 These boundary definitions and connection policies constitute the context $C_{\text{exp}}$. \item \textbf{Assets:} HVNs, such as Web and Database servers, are designated based on departmental business functions.
 These business descriptions and HVN distributions are summarized as the asset context $C_{\text{ast}}$. \item \textbf{Vulnerability:} Nodes are assigned vulnerability values based on the dataset's specific attack types and CVE records.
 This information is summarized as the vulnerability context $C_{\text{vul}}$. \item \textbf{Service Continuity:} Operational policies for Recovery Time/Point Objectives (RTO/RPO) are derived from the dataset's business metadata and service continuity agreements, summarized as the service continuity context $C_{\text{svc}}$. \end{itemize}

 The complete experimental subnet configurations are shown in Table \ref{tab:subnet_config}.

-To account for variations in attack strategies and phases, and referencing\cite{singh2024hierarchical}, this paper designs three types of attack policies based on the scenario envisioned in the introduction.
+To account for variations in attack strategies and phases\cite{singh2024hierarchical}, this paper designs three types of attack policies based on the scenario envisioned in the introduction.
 These correspond to different ATT\&CK Tactics\cite{ATTCK}.
 The first is \textbf{Recon}, aligning with the Reconnaissance and Discovery tactics.
 Its logic involves attackers randomly probing reachable nodes to assess the attack surface.
 The second is \textbf{Penetrate}, corresponding to the Initial Access and Lateral Movement tactics, where attackers prioritize targeting nodes with higher vulnerability values to achieve infiltration and spread within the network.
 The third is \textbf{Impact}, associated with the Collection and Impact tactics, where attackers plan optimal paths based on network information to directly target high-value nodes, aiming to cause service disruption or data theft.

 Different scenarios are switched during the experiments to validate the adaptability of various methods.
 The LLM used in this paper is Qwen3-8B\cite{qwen}.
 The experimental scenarios are built upon the cyber defense simulation environment Yawning Titan\cite{YT}, and the baseline algorithms are implemented based on XuanCe\cite{xuance}.
+The simulation environment can serve as a benchmark for trajectory comparison.
+The framework calculates expected environment state based on the RL agents’ policies.
+Comparing this state with the actual state from human intervention quantifies the discrepancy between actual tactical commands and the RL policy.
+These deviations are recorded in auditable decision logs, providing a data foundation for analyzing human expertise and iteratively refining the collaborative strategy.
 The configured experimental scenarios are shown in Table \ref{tab:senarios}.